 Don’t Work in Isolation

 Even when working on an independent project, artwork, story, or paper, give yourself opportunities to work alongside others.
 Form a study group or brainstorm ideas with a friend.
 Talk to faculty members during their office hours.
-Take your sketchpad outside.
+Take your paints outside.
 Stay in touch with your academic advisor.
 The relationships you forge at Pratt will last long beyond graduation.

 Learn about Your Field